somsnoble/rayls-stress-k6/README.md

 Simple, configurable load/stress testing for the Rayls Testnet public RPC (`https://devnet-rpc.rayls.com` – Chain ID 123123).

 **Warning**: Public RPCs have rate limits + bot protection (likely Cloudflare).
 High concurrency from one IP will trigger blocks/challenges (HTML responses, 429s).
-Use responsibly – do not attempt to DDoS or overload testnets.
+Use responsibly and do not attempt to DDoS or overload testnets.

 ## Requirements